tongtong-lu/tongtong-lu/README.md

 A decent human being (or so).
 - 🖍 A **product designer** with 2 years experiences in SaaS products.
 - 💡 Specialize in understanding complex systems and turning that into **intuitive** and **delightful** experiences.
-- ✨ I value **humanity, ethics, and enlightment** when doing design.
+- ✨ I value **humanity, ethics, and enlightenment** when doing design.
 - 🔭 Currently crafting the future of recruitment at Gllue.